master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 >> [Q2] Can the person as not DM (Debian Maintainer) join
 >> pkg-haskell team?
 Or they should become DM, first?
 > No need to be a DM, as there are DDs around that can do
-> the sponsoring."
+> the sponsoring.
 ~~~

-# aliothのアカウントを作りましょう
+# Get alioth account.

 ![background](alioth.png)